 - Ph.D. in Political Science, American University, 1999

-In addition to more than a dozen scholarly articles, she is the author of School Board Battles: the Christian Right in Local Politics (Georgetown University Press 2004), which examines the impact of the Christian Right on school board elections, and which won the 2007 Hubert Morken Award, given by the American Political Science Association biennially to the best work on religion and politics.
-Along with Laura Olson and Sue Crawford, she is the co-author of Women with a Mission: Gender, Religion, and the Politics of Women Clergy (University of Alabama Press 2005).
-She is also the editor, along with WAC’s Joseph Prud’homme, of Curriculum and the Culture War: When and Where is the Bible Appropriate in Public Schools?
-(Peter Lang Press, 2014).
+In addition to more than a dozen scholarly articles, I am the author of School Board Battles: the Christian Right in Local Politics (Georgetown University Press 2004), winner of the Hubert Morken Award, given by the American Political Science Association biennially to the best work on religion and politics.
+Along with Laura Olson and Sue Crawford, I am the co-author of Women with a Mission: Gender, Religion, and the Politics of Women Clergy (University of Alabama Press 2005), and the editor, along with Joseph Prud’homme, of Curriculum and the Culture Wars: Debating the Bible’s Place in Public Schools (Peter Lang 2015).

 At the introductory level, Professor Deckman teaches American Government and Politics.
-She also offers advanced courses about women and politics, elections and the political process, religion and politics, state and local politics, and empirical political research methods.
+She also offers advanced courses about women and politics, religion and politics, state and local politics, and empirical political research methods.
 She also coordinates the Maryland General Assembly Internship, which allows students to spend two days per week as state legislative interns in Annapolis during the spring semester.

 - Curriculum and the Culture War: When and Where is the Bible Appropriate in Public Schools?